 These plant based estrogens help relieve menopausal symptoms such as hot flashes, night sweats, and mild depression.
 Red clover can also be useful in the treatment of PMS, colds, flu, skin problems, coughs, bronchitis, arthritic pain, gout, and heart disease.

-Use red clover in teas and washes to treat such as eczema, psoriasis, acne, dandruff, and itchy rashes.
+Use red clover in herbal teas and washes to treat skin problems such as eczema, psoriasis, acne, dandruff, and itchy rashes.
 The herb is good for all skin inflammation including bug bites and stings.
 Make a strong tea and apply liberally to the skin as a wash.
 Use two or three teaspoons of dried flowers to a cup of boiling water.
 Apply externally as needed and drink one or two cups of tea for best results.